Data Types «Prev Next»

 2. Subtract the power of 2 found in step 1 from the decimal number to obtain a new decimal number.
 If the new decimal number is 0, then you are done; otherwise, return to step 1 with the new decimal number.

-Click through the following SlideShow to convert the decimal number 204 to binary.
+The following series of images describe how to convert the decimal number 204 to binary.

 Converting from decimal to binary